Cloud Native Transformation and Multi Cluster Management

-Multi Cluster Management
+Cloud Native Deployment / Multi Cluster Management

-A Kubernetes cluster can be a complex beast to manage, especially at scale.
-And any organization using Kubernetes will likely need to manage multiple clusters, possibly including development, testing, staging, and multiple production clusters.
+Kubernetes multi-cluster management can be a complex beast to manage, especially at scale.
+And any organization using Kubernetes will likely need to manage multiple Kubernetes clusters, possibly including development, testing, staging, and multiple production clusters.
 The usual tasks frequently associated with operating system deployments are needed, such as location-aware installation, upgrades, patching, and security configuration.
 Besides the clusters themselves, the cloud native applications need to be deployed and managed, made more complicated when deploying on multiple clusters.
 Like most highly complex systems, a layer of automation is required to orchestrate complex workloads in a way that avoids chaos, as well as manage day to day operations.

 Controlling ingress and egress network policies, both inter-cluster (if needed) and per cluster.
 Managing role based authentication.
 The coordination and updating of security configurations is one of the primary challenges of managing multiple clusters (or managing any complex system).
 A standardized, policy based approach is the primary tool for managing the potential combinatorial explosion of systems x users x roles x permissions.

 This can be handled by the Kubernetes cluster autoscaler in many cases on a per cluster basis, assuming a supported cloud based hosting environment.
 The need to autoscale clusters on bare metal is a possible but less common requirement and requires sophisticated external orchestration.
-Responsive multi-cluster automation opens the possibility of adding entire new cluster instances based on demand or rules/policies, along with decommissioning based on load or other criteria.
+Responsive Kubernetes multi-cluster management opens the possibility of adding entire new cluster instances based on demand or rules/policies, along with decommissioning based on load or other criteria.

 Cluster selection by workload requirements, which might include latency, CPU requirements, physical location, or other functional and business considerations.
 This is a common requirement in edge scenarios, but can arise in many other common situations including selecting the cluster with the lowest current load.
 A key enabler of dynamic workload placement is the ability to deal with clusters as abstractions for workloads.
 This enables workloads to be fungible between different Kubernetes clusters, and so lets an orchestrator bind to individual clusters at deploy time.
 For example, a single workload can be deployed to multiple clusters in a single operation, or moved between clusters when conditions dictate.